First XI

 The First XI (or, less commonly, First 11) are the eleven primary players in an organisation's leading team, particularly a football or cricket team.
-A player who is considered a core part of the starting line-up in a First XI team is often the most proficient in his/her particular position; for example, a football club's leading goal-scorer will almost always be selected due to their ability and the contribution he/she makes to the team.
+A player who is considered a core part of the starting line-up in a First XI team is often the most proficient in their particular position.

-'First eleven' is a reference to the fact that they are the first eleven players selected to play for the team—many sports state that clubs must have squads of no fewer than $x$ number of players, and this number is often higher than 11.
+The name is a reference to the fact that they are the first eleven players selected to play for the team—many sports state that clubs must have squads of no fewer than $x$ number of players, and this number is often higher than 11.
 For example, in the Premier League, each club has to designate a squad of 25.